| Group | 2 | Melting point | 777 oC, 1430.6 oF, 1050.15 K |

 Natural abundance

 Strontium is found mainly in the minerals celestite and strontianite.
-It can be prepared by electrolysis of the fused chloride with potassium chloride, or by reducing strontium oxide with aluminium.
+China is now the leading producer of strontium.
+Strontium metal can be prepared by electrolysis of the molten strontium chloride and potassium chloride, or by reducing strontium oxide with aluminium in a vacuum.

 Electronegativity (Pauling scale) |